xen0vas/UserManager/README.md

 TODO :

+* Application usage from low privileged users ( High Priority )
 * Implement password generator
-* Application usage from low privileged users
 * Implement password strength checks
 * Implement password suggestions
 * Send an email to the users in case their passwords are about to be expired